elastic/apm-pipeline-library/vars/README.md

 * role_id: vault role ID if using the secret argument (Optional).
 Default 'vault-role-id'
 * secret_id: vault secret ID if using the secret argument (Optional).
 Default 'vault-secret-id'

+## withGhEnv

+Configure the Gh context to run the given body closure

+withGhEnv(credentialsId: 'foo') {
+  // block
+}

 ## withGitRelease
 Configure the git release context to run the body closure.